8 Days Safari in Tanzania and Zanzibar Beach Holiday

 Safari cost in Tanzania

-When planning a Tanzanian safari, it’s important to consider the various factors that contribute to the total cost.
-These include the cost of renting a safari vehicle and hiring a private guide, as well as the entrance fees for national parks.
-While the first two factors are generally fixed prices, you may be able to save money on entrance fees by sharing the safari vehicle with other travelers.
 Keep in mind that these fees can be quite expensive, with Ngorongoro Crater charging $300 per day for a safari jeep, plus an additional $78.50 per person.
 Accommodation costs can also vary greatly depending on the level of luxury and exclusivity you choose.
 Overall, while Tanzania is known as one of the world’s best safari countries, it can also be an expensive destination, but careful planning and research can help you budget accordingly.

-Safari cost in Tanzania budget accommodation
+6 factors influencing the Safari cost in Tanzania

-Safari cost Zanzibar
+Safari cost in Zanzibar

 Compared to mainland safari accommodation, Zanzibar offers much more affordable options.
 You can stay at our premium Class accommodation on this beautiful tropical island for only $60 per person per night.
 The lodge we have selected is located on the beach in one of Zanzibar’s most picturesque villages.